Types of Student Housing

 Gainesville Student Apartments

 Renting an apartment is a popular choice for college students who wish to live off campus.
-Rent tends to be cheaper than living in a house; some complexes even offer to cover a lot of your utilities.
+Installment payments tend to be cheaper than living in a house; some complexes even offer to cover a lot of your utilities.
 UF student apartments frequently have access to a landlord who will make repairs if anything breaks.
 This is extremely convenient, because not only will you not have to pay for repairs, but you will also not have to pay for the labor or attempt to do it yourself.
 Some off campus student apartments will also provide complimentary amenities such as a pool, gym and common areas.
 Some even provide social activities where you can meet people and invite your friends and family.

 Unfortunately, in apartments near UF, you will also find that you will have other people living all around you.
 In cheaper apartments, you may hear neighbors walking around above you, or neighbors playing loud music beside you.
 This definitely has the potential to inconvenience you.
 If you have a pet, it may be more difficult to find apartments that allow you to keep them while providing enough space to make sure they get the exercise required.
 Complexes are also equipped with limited parking spots, so sometimes, it may be difficult to find parking for all of your friends.

 When you choose to live at The Retreat at Gainesville, you’ll find pet friendly accommodations with plenty of green space to allow your pets to romp and play.
 In addition, we provide luxury amenities such as our one-of-a-kind swimming pool.
 And for those students who prefer their privacy, each resident has a private room and private bath, so even with 5 roommates, you still have your own space.
 Our student living cottages are also soundly built, so you don’t have to worry about your neighbor’s noise keeping you awake before a big exam or playoff.

 Townhouses in Gainesville, FL